T–V distinction in the world's languages: Galician

 Galician uses the personal pronouns ti (in Eastern and part of Central Galician, tu) and vós as the singular informal second person and plural informal second person respectively.
-Formality is expressed by the use of vostede, instead of ti, with the verb conjugated in singular third person form.
+Formality is expressed by the use of vostede, instead of ti, with the verb conjugated in singular third-person form.
 The plural form is vostedes.

-In Galicia, it's common to see instructions and written information, like in museums and bus stops, using the formal pronoun vostede to address the reader.
-However, it's more likely that a worker and costumer use ti/tu when communicating, or to switch to Spanish with informal pronouns (see Spanish below), than using the formal pronoun vostede.
+In Galicia, it is common to see instructions and written information, like in museums and bus stops, using the formal pronoun vostede to address the reader.
+However, it is more likely that a worker and costumer use ti/tu when communicating, or to switch to Spanish with informal pronouns (see Spanish below), than using the formal pronoun vostede.

 Italian

 In Standard Italian the informal second-person singular pronoun is tu and the formal second-person singular pronoun is Lei (inf. "she", lit. "her"), always used with the third-person singular conjugation of the verb.
 The pronouns may be freely omitted.
 Despite the original meaning of lei, modern Italian typically concords with the gender of the addressee when lei is the sentence subject; using feminine adjectives for a male addressee is not insulting.
 When lei is an object, using feminine adjectives is normal (l'ho vista, i.e. "I saw you (m.)"), whereas gender concord is considered non-standard (l'ho visto, i.e. "I saw you (m.)).